-De-bottlenecking Scale-up challenges in Large Scale Viral Vector Manufacturing..
+De-bottlenecking Challenges in Large Scale Viral Vector Manufacturing...

 Prateek Gupta, PhD Senior Vice President, Process Development & MSAT at Stelis Biopharma Ltd.